yzjedu/cs151-lab6-zain-and-paigelab6/algorithm.md

    1. return `current_balance`
 6. make a function named exit:
    7. Output a message thanking the user and indicate the program is ending.
+7. make function main
-7. while loop that continues until the user enters 'E':
+   8. while loop that continues until the user enters sentinel:
       1. if the choice is 'D':
          1. call deposit function
       2. else if the choice is 'W':
          1. call withdraw function
       3. else if the choice is 'V':
          1. call view_balance function
       4. else if choice is 'E':
          1. call exit function
       5. Otherwise, if the choice is not one of the valid options:
          1. Output an error message requesting a valid option (D, W, V, or E)
+4. call main function
 5. Output a message indicating the ATM program has ended.